Cheikh Sane (25) averaged 10.4 points and 9.0 rebounds for Snow College.

-Reach Doug Smock at 304-348-5130, email@example.com or follow him at twitter.com/dougsmock.
+Herrion said there is nothing new on Kane's status.Reach Doug Smock at 304-348-5130, email@example.com or follow him at twitter.com/dougsmock.